 Lou put on a gig for us back in December 2023, which was a brilliant night of live music and fundraising.
 The bands at Battersea Arts Centre brought in £1,347 to go towards supporting people struggling with suicidal thoughts.
-Lou’s dedication to TLP comes from her time spent as a volunteer, talking and understanding people going through intense difficulties.
-Let’s here from Lou about why she got involved and what inspired her to put on a charity gig.
+Lou’s dedication to TLP comes from her time spent as a volunteer, talking and understanding people going through suicidal feelings.
+Let’s hear from Lou about why she got involved and what inspired her to put on a charity gig.

 How and why did you get involved with The Listening Place and in what capacity?